drthisguy/04-Harry-Potter-Trivia-Game/README.md

 Contact: page.c.tyler@gmail.com

 Known issues.
-there should be faily decent cross-browser compatability here.
+there should be fairy decent cross-browser compatibility here.
 The Marauders Map fade-in effect should work on standards browser and Safari.
-It probably won't work on ie and edge has not been tested.
+It probably won't work on ie.

 sources: